Ethan Lazuk

 Personally, I was fixated on the part of hidden gems that referred to “a post on a little-known blog, or an article with unique expertise on a topic,” but the article also made mention of “the importance of ‘experience.’”

-That section linked to a December 2022 Google Search Central blog announcement when Experience became a new “E” in E-E-A-T for the quality rater guidelines.
+That section linked to a December 2022 Google Search Central blog announcement when Experience became the new “E” in E-E-A-T for the search quality rater guidelines.

-Then in the subsequently updated version of the QRG from November 2023 (the same month we got all those announcements discussed earlier), something else was mentioned for the first time: TikTok!
+In a subsequently updated version of the quality rater guidelines in November of 2023 (the same month we got all of those announcements mentioned earlier), something else was included for the first time: TikTok!

-As mentioned, Reddit and Quora posts and LinkedIn articles have been getting more attention for appearing in Google Search lately — for example, here’s an article on LinkedIn about Reddit’s growth found in Google’s search results (a trifecta!), created and well written by Ann Smarty.
+As mentioned, Reddit and Quora posts and LinkedIn articles have been getting more attention for appearing in Google Search lately, a trend that went back to the August core update:

-For Reddit and Quora, their visibility largely comes in regular web search results (blue links) but also Discussions and forums features.
+For Reddit and Quora, their visibility largely comes in both traditional web search results (blue links) as well as the Discussions and forums feature:

 Discussions and forums on Google desktop search for helpful content for SEO query.